libreim/sites/README.md

 # sites
-All sites from @dgiim, one deploy
+All sites from @libreim, one deploy